jguadagno/jguadagno.github.io/_posts/2014-11-16-bootstrap-theme-switcher-jquery-plugin.md

   - Theme
   - Twitter Bootstrap
 ---
 A few months ago a published an article on a [Bootstrap Theme Switcher]({% link _posts/2014-05-24-bootstrap-theme-switcher.md %}).
-I’ve since approved this post and the JavaScript and turned it into a jQuery plugin.
+I've since approved this post and the JavaScript and turned it into a jQuery plugin.
 This plugin works with the [Bootswatch](http://www.bootswatch.com) [API](http://bootswatch.com/help/#api) to provide the user with the following:

 * Loads a list of available themes from the API into a SELECT or a UL,
 * Dynamically change the site theme to the selected theme